vguleaev/vguleaev.dev/src/content/blog/why-i-dont-like-implementing-queues.md

 Our application will insert job record in the database with status `"pending"`.
 Then we push the task to the message queue for processing.
 A worker is subscribed to the queue and will pick up the task to process it.
 Then it will update the status in the database accordingly.

 This approach uses **full power of message queues** while still providing **visibility** into task status through the database.
 You can build a nice dashboard by just querying job records from the database and see how many tasks are `"pending"`, `"processed"`, or `"failed"`.
-You can latter reprocess failed tasks by pushing them back to the message queue.
+You can later reprocess failed tasks by pushing them back to the message queue.

 ## Final